nigelhorne/hamlog/README.md

 # hamlog
-web application for logging amateur radio QSOs
+A web application for logging, managing, and exporting amateur radio QSOs with support for grid locators and QSL tracking.